2025–26 ES Ben Aknoun season

-The 2025–26 season, is ES Ben Aknoun's 2nd season in the top flight of Algerian football.
-In addition to the domestic league, ES Ben Aknoun are participating in this season's editions of the Algerian Cup.
+The 2025–26 season, was ES Ben Aknoun's 2nd season in the top flight of Algerian football.
+In addition to the domestic league, ES Ben Aknoun participated in this season's editions of the Algerian Cup.
 The Algerian Professional Football League (LFP) officially released the calendar for the 2025–26 Ligue 1 Mobilis season on July 10, 2025.
-The Ligue 1 will kick off on Thursday, August 21, 2025, and conclude with the 30th and final matchday on May 16, 2026.
-As in recent years, league matches will be held every Thursday, Friday, and Saturday, offering better scheduling balance and improved logistical conditions for clubs and broadcasters.

 Review

 Background

 ES Ben Aknoun earned promotion back to Ligue 1 Mobilis after a successful season in Ligue 2 Centre-West.
 The club secured its return on Matchday 28 with a win over RC Arbaâ.
 Crowned champions with 67 points, the team finished with the best attack, the best defense, and the strongest record both at home and away.
 Under the guidance of Mohamed Bachir Manaâ, the squad blended young talents with experienced leaders.
-This promotion, the second in three years, confirms the club’s progress as it now aims to establish itself more permanently in Ligue 1.
+This promotion, the second in three years, confirms the club's progress as it now aims to establish itself more permanently in Ligue 1.
 On July 6, 2025, Mounir Zeghdoud was officially appointed as the new head coach of ES Ben Aknoun.
 The newly promoted club introduced its coach to the media during a press conference.

 Squad list

-Players and squad numbers last updated on 31 August 2025.
+Players and squad numbers last updated on 31 January 2026.

 Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players may hold more than one non-FIFA nationality.